Mt. Yangbew (Travel Guide): How to Get there, What to See

 As the sun slowly rose from a distance, its glaring rays slowly unraveled magnificent views of the surrounding mountains.

-From Mt Yangbew’s summit, we caught a bird’s eye view of La Trinidad valley and neighboring Baguio City.
+From Mt Yangbew’s summit, we caught a bird’s eye view of La Trinidad Valley and neighboring Baguio City.
 The distant peaks of Mt.
 Pulag in Kabayan and Mt.
 Santo Tomas in Tuba are also visible from here.

 According to a local guide, big pine trees used to cover the area.
 However, these were logged during the American period.
 Burning of the mountain was also rampant in the past, thus, only grasses and a few shrubs managed to grow.